 is an Emergency Physician and Clinician Scientist at Mount Sinai Hospital in Toronto.
 Since the beginning of the pandemic, Dr. Varner has been highlighting important issues related to the COVID-19 crisis in the media including the tough choices parents on the frontline of the pandemic must make, issues pertaining to hallway medicine and restricted visitor policies, etc. Her work has been published in CMAJ News, Healthy Debate, and The Conversation.
 She has also been featured on CBC Metro Morning and CBC The National— while simultaneously working on the front lines!

-is a teacher at Queen’s and an Emergency Medicine physician at Kingston General Hospital.
-Since the beginning of the pandemic in March, Dr. Murray has worked extremely hard to shift the Queen’s Medicine curriculum to online for the third and fourth year programs (roughly 200 students).
-This has been an especially challenging task for the third years, as she and the curricular team has had to create brand new content and curriculum until the cohort can resume clinical duties in January, which is no easy feat.
-Despite all the stress and uncertainty surrounding clinical rotations and what the next year has in store for medical students, she has been incredibly supportive and an uplifting person to see on Zoom daily.
-The picture shows her sitting outside the graduation hall at Queen’s on the day of the fourth year’s graduation in May as their ceremony was held virtually on Zoom.
+is a Professor of Emergency Medicine at Queen’s University.
+Since the start of the pandemic, Dr. Murray and the undergraduate medical education team have worked incredibly hard to shift the undergraduate medical curriculum to online for all students at Queen’s Medicine.
+This has been an especially challenging task for the third-year class, as she and the curricular team have had to create brand new curricular content until the cohort resumes clinical rotations in January, which has been no easy feat.
+She has been an outstanding educator and mentor.
+Her enthusiasm, dedication to teaching and resilience during this pandemic has been instrumental in helping to keep spirits up for her students in preparation for the year to come.
+The picture shows Dr. Murray outside the graduation hall at Queen’s on the day of the fourth-year graduation in May as their ceremony was held virtually on Zoom.

 is an emergency physician and family physician at Mount Sinai Hospital.
 At the start of the COVID-19 pandemic, Dr. Bearss was instrumental in organizing the COVID-19 Assessment Centre at Mount Sinai Hospital.
 As the medical director of the Assessment Centre, Dr. Bearss is able to rapidly adapt to frequent changes in direction regarding testing and access from the local and provincial levels.
 While leading the COVID-19 Assessment Centre, Dr. Bearss continues to work simultaneously in the Emergency Department, her family practice clinic, and is the Associate Chief of Family Medicine at Mount Sinai Hospital.
 Thank you for all your hard work and dedication!